The vfmd specification

 For each character that is input to the code-span detector, the following is done

-1. If the state of the code-span detector is "Not within a code-span", and if the input character is an unescaped ` character, then set the state of the code-span detector to "Within a code-span"
+character, then set the state of the code-span detector to "Within a code-span" - Increment backticks-count

 If backticks-count is equal to 0, then set is-end-of-backtick-sequence to false